Annotation

 Swift

-• Sets the color of the annotation arrow.
+Sets the size of the start annotation arrow head, relative to

 Declaration